abinit/abinit/doc/tutorial/eph.md

   * the McMillan critical temperature
   * the resistivity and electronic part of the thermal conductivity

-Here you will learn to use the electron-phonon coupling part of the anaddb utility.
+Here you will learn to use the electron-phonon coupling part of the ANADDB utility.
 This implies a preliminary calculation of the electron-phonon matrix elements and phonon frequencies and eigenvectors, from a standard ABINIT phonon calculation, which will be reviewed succinctly.